 MUS 222: STRING INSTRUMENTS.
 This course is designed for music education majors.
 Students will become familiar with techniques of playing string instruments, the history and literature of strings, and their role in the symphony orchestra.
 Offered only on demand.
-Two hour per week.
 Prerequisite: Music 113-114.CREDIT: ONE SEMESTER HOUR.